Quantifying ROI of Travel and Tourism Industry with Mobility and Apps

 - Local Targeting:

-Travel agencies have a big contribution in travel and tourism revenue.
+Travel agencies have a big contribution to travel and tourism revenue.
 In 2014 the overall sales in the Middle East contributed by travel agencies was USD$3 billion, which had a contribution of 17% of total sales.

 Local targeting plays a crucial role in strong growth in tourism and travel, for example, MakeMyTrip and Cleartrip.com focused on developing web pages with Arabic content.
 There is an ocean of opportunities for online travel agencies in the region.
 In Saudi Arabia, 80% of Google searches are done in Arabic, to tap these opportunities online travel agency should emphasize on local online marketing with a strategy of creating content in local language, even the transactions.